 So, as I mentioned in an earlier post, I left my corporate job of 15 years (!!!) where I earned a very generous salary and lots of "perks" to truly give this creative dream a shot.
 It's been just under 90 days since I had my last day on June 23, and I would probably describe these last few months as...STRANGE.

-I have spent my entire working life in a structured, corporate, 9-5 environment--even my first job in High School was at a popular ice cream chain--with layers upon layers of management and specific goals and targets, rule books to follow, corporate guidelines, etc. To suddenly switch into "freelancer" mode is an extremely strange feeling.
+I have spent my entire working life in a structured, corporate, 9-5 environment--even my first job in High School was at a popular ice cream chain--with layers upon layers of management and specific goals and targets, rule books to follow, corporate guidelines, etc. I have been taking on freelance projects here and there, but always as a supplement to my "day job".
+To suddenly switch into full-time "freelancer" mode is an extremely strange feeling.
 I think these past few months have been an exercise in WHAT exactly this new life looks and feels like.
 The hardest things for me to reconcile between old life/new life are Structure, When It's OK to Work for Free, Setting My Worth, and Work/Life Balance, so I thought I'd break it down over the next few posts.
 I'll start with Structure today:

 STRUCTURE: Somedays, I have to force myself to shower.
 There are A LOT of days that it doesn't happen at all.
 When I used to wake up, it was by alarm, usually around 6:30a, and typically to shower and run out the door, hair still wet and one shoe in my hand headed to a meeting somewhere in the Valley.
 These days, structured meetings are more rare--the occasional photo shoot with an early start time or meeting with a collaborator pops onto the calendar, but for the most part I am setting the timing and content of my day.
 WHAT A DREAM!
 But, also, so different than what I've always known.
 The parameters of a corporate job, even one as consulting based as my old career, kept me in check in a lot of ways.
 By Monday I kinda new what the week looked like and could work around it.
 Now, I think too much restriction would hinder my need for a more creative flow, however I do see the value in having some basic parameters for myself.
 Less plaster cast, more jello mold.
 Just something to loosely keep my days, weeks, and projects in check a bit.